The Beginners Guide to Lure Coursing for Dogs

 Lure coursing is the sport of having dogs chase a mechanized lure.
 Modern lure courses use an artificial lure attached to a pulley for dogs to chase.
-It’s not just for sighthounds anymore – many recreational lure coursing clubs have been established for dogs of any breed.
+And it’s not just for sighthounds anymore – recreational lure coursing clubs have been established for dogs of any breed.

 Why Get Involved in Lure Coursing?